kevlingo/roster-copilot/docs/AI_Chat_Interface_Design_Frontend_Architecture.md

     3. The AI processes the message.
     4. The AI's response appears as a new light blue chat bubble in the overlay.
     5. The chat history scrolls within its designated overlay area if messages exceed the visible limit (3-4 bubbles).
-    6. User can click the 'X' icon on the overlay to hide the chat bubbles.
-The textbox might remain or also be minimized/hidden (TBD based on further refinement, default: bubbles hide, textbox remains).
+    6. User can click the 'X' (Hide Chat) icon, now located within the `ChatInput` component area, to hide the chat bubbles.
+The textbox itself (along with these controls) will remain visible.
-    7. User can click a settings cog icon to access options like 'Clear History'.
+    7. User can click a settings (cog) icon, also located within the `ChatInput` component area, to access options like 'Clear History'.

 ### 2.2.
 Wireframes (Descriptive)